Kraggle09/kraggle09.github.io/docs/guides/clonehero.markdown

 That said, it's still being updated frequently, while Clone Hero has all but ceased development (1.1 will come out soon, and they have a sequel planned, but it's a long ways off).
 If YARG gets more polished (and the latency is fixed), I may very well make the switch.

 ## How to get Clone Hero
+Downloading Clone Hero is easy.
+Just go to [https://clonehero.net/](https://clonehero.net/), click Download, and click the correct download button for your system!

+Installing is also easy, just follow the instructions on the installer.

 ## How to use Clone Hero